AgentSamSA/mtg-mechanics-parser/README.md

 # mtg-mechanics-parser

-mtg-mechanics-parser is a rule-based parsing and scoring system for creature cards in *Magic: The Gathering*.
+mtg-mechanics-parser is a rules-based parsing and scoring system for creature cards in *Magic: The Gathering*.

-The project transforms raw card data from [Scryfall](https://scryfall.com/) into structured gameplay features by parsing a card's oracle text, identifying game mechanics, extracting quantitative features, and assigning a weighted power score.
+The project transforms raw card data from [Scryfall](https://scryfall.com/) into structured gameplay features by parsing a card's Oracle text, identifying game mechanics, extracting quantitative features, and assigning a weighted power score.

-Unlike traditional tabular datasets, Magic card text contains highly varied natural-language descriptions of game actions, triggered events, costs, restrictions, and continuous effects.
-As a result, evaluating card strength is a notoriously difficult task even for the most experienced of *Magic* players, requiring interpretation of the mechanics embedded within the card text itself.
+Unlike traditional tabular datasets, Magic card text encodes structured game rules in natural-language form, including actions, triggered events, costs, restrictions, and continuous effects.
+As a result, evaluating card strength is a non-trivial task even for experienced *Magic: The Gathering players*, as it requires interpreting mechanics embedded in text rather than explicit structured fields.

+Additionally, similar gameplay mechanics can be expressed through many distinct textual patterns.
+This makes rule-based parsing challenging, requiring a large set of pattern-matching rules and feature-specific extraction logic.

 To address this challenge, this project implements a complete processing pipeline from scratch: